 Abortion on demand has been legal since 1973.
 Of the millions of abortions since then, how many does anyone really think were performed on women who were raped?
 It has become de facto birth control.
 And so the abortion issue has taken center stage.

-Even in our current society – the new Sodom – many of what may termed the Christian church still hold the moral values of the faith.
-But why are these beliefs held so close to the vest?
+Even in our current society – the new Sodom – many of what may termed the Christian church still hold the moral values of the faith, including sexual sin.
+But why are these beliefs so rarely addressed?
 Clearly, sexual sin is the cause of most abortions.
-Anti-abortion / Pro Life protests and marches are common.
+Anti-abortion and Pro-Life protests and marches are common.
 Far less visible is mention of abstinence or the protest of sexual immorality – the societal norm.